Kyrgyz lawmakers unveiled a new constitution on Tuesday, drawing criticism over the expansion of presidential powers.

 Shortly after a draft of the document was released, politicians and activists expressed concerns that it would lead to full-blown authoritarianism.
 Among the many changes, it reduces the size and power of parliament.
 Any responsibilities taken from parliament were transferred to the presidency.
 Significant differences exist between the Russian and Kyrgyz language versions, making it unclear whether the president could serve one or two terms.
 It would also establish a People’s Kurultai, an ad hoc body consisting of members of the public that would propose policy changes.
 The drafters insist that the body would promote popular representation.
 Critics view it as easy to manipulate.
 They also question the necessity, given that parliament already consists of elected representatives.
 Kyrgyzstan uses a proportional representation system.
 Seats in parliament are apportioned between the parties based on the percentage of the national popular vote received.

 One section banning anything that contravenes the “generally recognized moral values and the traditions of the people of Kyrgyzstan” has raised human rights concerns.
-Last month a group of men violently attacked a demonstration protesting violence against women.
+In March a group of men violently attacked a demonstration protesting violence against women.
 Others worry about the censorship of the press and artistic expression.

 Some opponents have voiced concerns about returning to a presidential system.
 The current constitution and thus organization of the government came after a revolution and referendum in 2010.